leezhenghui/leezhenghui.github.io/_posts/2018-10-20-build-a-scalable-system-runtime-challenges.md

 ## Communication(calling service) in MSA

 In monoliths, the communication between components actually will turn to the function call within the same process space.
-The compiler and linker help on the translating between virtual memory address marker to the function symbols.
-FFrom monoliths point of view, there are not many external services dependences, so we can hardcode the dependences static IP/Port in configuration files.
-We can put a LB in front of these monolith instances for a horizontal-scaling, all of these are fine.
-But after we split monolith into microservices.
+The compiler and linker help on the translations between virtual memory address marker to the function symbols.
+From SOA point of view, there are not many external services dependences, so we can hardcode the dependences static IP/Port in configuration files.
+We also can put a LB in front of these monolith/SOA instances for a horizontal-scaling, all of these are fine.
+But after we adopt the application to microservices pattern.
 All above options are unacceptable.

 ### Client-side service discovery